JoinColony/colonyJS/docs/_Docs_TaskLifecycle.md

 ## Modify Task

-Important changes to a task must be approved by multiple roles.
-Most of the methods that modify a task require multiple signatures before the modification will take affect (see [Multisgnature](/colonyjs/docs-multisignature-transactions/) for more details).
+Important changes to a task must be approved by multiple "task roles".
+Most of the methods that modify a task require multiple signatures before the modification will take affect (see [Multisgnature](/colonyjs/docs-multisignature-transactions/) for more information).

-Task changes requiring multiple signatures are:
+Task modification methods and the required signatures for each are listed below.

-* Changing the task brief (manager and worker)
+Changing the task brief (`MANAGER` and `WORKER`):
-* Changing or setting the task domain (manager and worker)
-* Changing or setting the task skill (manager and worker)
-* Changing or setting the task due date (manager and worker)
-* Changing or setting the managers's payout (manager and worker)
-* Changing or setting the evaluator's payout (manager and evaluator)
-* Changing or setting the worker's payout (manager and worker)
-* Changing the manager's role (manager and proposed manager)
-* Setting the evaluator's role (manager and proposed evaluator)
-* Setting the worker's role (manager and proposed worker)
-* Removing the evaluator's role (manager and evaluator)
-* Removing the worker's role (manager and worker)

 ```js